FMMT666/launchpad.py/README.md

 ---
-## Detailed description of Launch Control XL specific methods
+## Detailed description of Launch Control and Control XL specific methods

 *WORK IN PROGRESS*